wolberlab/OpenMMDL/docs/modules/openmmdl_analysis/analysis/stablewaters.rst

         Function to run the pipeline to extract stable water clusters, and their representatives from a PDB & DCD file.

         :param str, optional output_directory: Directory where output files will be saved.
 Default is "./stableWaters".
-        :returns: This function does not return anything and saves the files.
+        :returns: None.
+This function does not return anything and saves the files.
         :rtype: None